An Electromotive Force or EMF is said to be induced when the flux linking with a conductor or coil changes.

 1. STATICALLY INDUCED EMF

-This type of EMF is generated by keeping the coil and the magnetic field system, both of them stationary at the same time; that means the change in flux linking with the coil takes place without either moving the conductor (coil) or the field system.
+This type of EMF is generated by keeping the coil and the magnetic field system, stationary at the same time; that means the change in flux linking with the coil takes place without either moving the conductor (coil) or the field system.

 This change of flux produced by the field system linking with the coil is obtained by changing the electric current in the field system.